 If you have a long hallway or staircase, fetch can easily be played indoors.
-Just be sure the path is cleared of objects and you have a soft ball that’s safe to use indoors.
+Just be sure the path is cleared of objects, and you have a softball that’s safe to use indoors.
 It’s also a good idea to play the game on a non-slippery surface to ensure your dog doesn’t slip and slide.

 Create a Muffin Tin Game

 For this game, all you’ll need is a muffin tin, tennis balls, and treats.
-Fill the tin with treats and cover with tennis balls so your dog can figure out how to get the treats.
+Fill the tin with treats and cover with tennis balls so your dog can figure out how to get the gifts.
 Some dogs will work at the game tacking each tennis ball individually, while others will tip the entire muffin tin over to spill the treats.
 Find out which approach your dog will take.